michelem09/wassup/README.md

 When you activate this plugin (as described in "Installation"), it works "as is".
 You don't have anything to do.
 Wait for visitors to hit your site and start seeing details (click the dashboard and go to WassUp page)

 ### Compatibility Notice
-* WassUp is incompatible with the following static page caching plugins: [WP Super Cache], [WP Cache] and [WP Hyper Cache].
+* WassUp is incompatible with the following static page caching plugins: WP Super Cache, WP Cache, and WP Hyper Cache.

 ## Upgrade Notice